plentz/jquery-maskmoney/README.md

 ***
 ### Show Time!

-To view a complete demonstration of it's features and usage, access our [demo](http://plentz.org/unsorted/examples.html)!
+To view a complete demonstration of it's features and usage, access our [examples page](http://plentz.org/maskmoney)!

 ***
 ### Usage: